andremporto/andremporto/README.md

 [![Andre Porto Banner](./README.png)](https://andreporto.vercel.app)

-iOS Developer from Brazil focused on delivering exceptional results through innovative app development, optimization, and integration using SwiftUI.
-With a background in Psychology and Graphic Design, I bring over 20 years of experience in design, web development, and User Interface Design.
-Along this journey, I've acquired knowledge in other programming languages such as JavaScript, Python, SQL, and data, in addition to Swift.
+Brazilian iOS developer focused on delivering exceptional results through innovative app development, optimization and integration using SwiftUI.

+With a background in psychology and graphic design, I bring over 20 years of experience in design, web development, and user interface design.
+Along the way, I've acquired knowledge in other programming languages such as JavaScript, Python, SQL and Data, in addition to Swift.

 <div>
     <a href="https://www.linkedin.com/in/andremporto/" target="_blank"><img align="center" height="26" width="26" src="https://andreporto.vercel.app/assets/icons/linkedin.svg" target="_blank"></a>